9 Screened In Patio Ideas For Stylish And Functional Outdoor Living Spaces

 Keeping gutters and downspouts clear also helps prevent water from pooling near the patio base, avoiding damage to the foundation or walls.

-Cleaning and Upkeep Tips
+Cleaning And Upkeep Tips

 Cleaning should be done regularly to maintain the space.
 Use a push broom to sweep floors and dust surfaces like windowsills, ceiling fans, and furniture.